Jonathan Araúz: New York Mets

 On December 7, 2022, the New York Mets selected Araúz in the minor league phase of the Rule 5 draft.
 In 95 games for the Triple–A Syracuse Mets, he batted .244/.344/.429 with a career–high 14 home runs and 49 RBI.
 On August 2, 2023, the Mets selected Araúz's contract, adding him to their major league roster.
 In 27 games for New York, he batted .136/.203/.288 and tied career–highs in home runs (3) and RBI (9).
 Following the season on October 20, Araúz was removed from the 40–man roster and sent outright to Triple–A Syracuse, but refused the assignment and elected free agency on October 24.

 Los Angeles Dodgers

 On December 15, 2023, Araúz signed a minor league contract with the Los Angeles Dodgers and he was assigned to the Triple–A Oklahoma City Baseball Club to start the season, where he batted .227 with three home runs, 21 RBI, and two stolen bases in 60 games.
 Araúz was released by the Dodgers organization on July 2, 2024.

 Saraperos de Saltillo

 On June 3, 2025, Araúz signed with the Saraperos de Saltillo of the Mexican League.
+In 40 appearances for the Saraperos, he batted .310/.437/.548 with five home runs, 26 RBI, and three stolen bases.
+Araúz was released by Saltillo on January 24, 2026.

+Tecolotes de los Dos Laredos

+On May 1, 2026, Araúz signed with the Sioux City Explorers of the American Association of Professional Baseball.
+However, on June 3, he signed with the Tecolotes de los Dos Laredos of the Mexican League without ever appearing for Sioux City.

 International career

 Araúz was selected to represent Panama at the 2023 World Baseball Classic qualification.
+In eight plate appearances over two games, he registered one hit and four walks as Panama qualified for the 2023 World Baseball Classic.
+At the 2023 WBC, he hit .267 with three walks, four hits, and three runs batted in over three games.

+Araúz was again named to the Panama roster for the 2026 World Baseball Classic.
+Over Panama's four pool play games, he made five plate appearances, going hitless with one walk and a run scored.
+In the team's last game, a 4–3 loss to Colombia on March 9, he made a ninth inning pinch-hit appearance for Allen Córdoba, grounding out to second base.
+On returning to the dugout, a verbal altercation erupted between Araúz and manager José Mayorga, which led to members of the coaching staff having to physically restrain him.